Tarnak Farm incident: Findings of Board of Inquiry

-Schmidt's rationale and apology
+Schmidt's rationale and statement

-In his official apology to the family and friends of the dead and injured Canadians, Schmidt stated:
+In his official statement to the family and friends of the dead and injured Canadians, Schmidt stated:

 I believed at the time that my flight lead's transmission to 'check master arm, check laser arm,' indicated he concurred with my decision that the situation required self-defense.

 I would like to say first and foremost that I sincerely regret the accident that occurred...
 My heart goes out to the families of the men killed and injured in what can only be described as a tragic accident in the 'fog of war'.
 The accident was truly unfortunate and I am sorry that it happened.

 I was called upon to make a perfect decision in a rapidly unfolding combat environment.
 I had to make that decision with what I now know, with the acuity of 20/20 hindsight, was imperfect information...

 My perception was that we had been ambushed, as we had been briefed that Taliban were expected to use ambush tactics in and around Kandahar.
 I believed that the projectiles posed a real and present danger to our flight and specifically to my flight lead...